 Sparrow & Wolf (Chinatown)

 A veteran of high-end casino restaurants, chef Brian Howard looked to his own travels and the restaurant’s Chinatown location for inspiration when he opened Sparrow & Wolf.
-The result is an eclectic menu of artfully plated dishes such as beef cheek and bone marrow dumplings, miso and lemon grilled oysters, and sweetbreads with shiitake mushrooms and fermented black bean sauce.
+The result is an eclectic menu of artfully plated dishes such as coal-roasted duck breast with persimmon vinegar sauce, hamachi with smoked trout roe, and charcoal-grilled oysters with miso spinach butter and bacon breadcrumbs.
 The restaurant’s sleek, brass-and-tile-accented interior makes for a date night to impress.

 Takeout: Takeout is available by calling the restaurant directly.
 Sparrow and Wolf also has an expansive pantry program with full meal kits, fresh-baked breads, marinated meats, and house-made charcuterie and sauces.
 Pantry items must be ordered a day in advance.